Welcome to Roger Russell's

 Did you catch the words at the beginning?
 Good amplifiers can SOUND the same.
 There's more to an amplifier than how it sounds.
 The lowest priced "good amplifier" is not always the best value.
 Added value comes with the manufacturer's reputation and the reliability of the product.
 If you're using a McIntosh amplifier with Power Guard, special circuitry in the amplifier prevents clipping.
 This avoids damage to the amplifier and/or speakers and maintains pleasant listening at high power with low distortion.
 In addition, there's the visual aspect of pleasing appearance that goes along with pride of ownership and prestige.
 High resale value can also be a factor if you later want to upgrade to higher power or a later model.
 Availability of service and parts may also be a consideration, particularly for older amplifiers.

-Generally, good reliable tubes, and in particular output tubes, are hard to find that enable an amplifier to meet it's original distortion specifications.
+Generally, good reliable tubes, and in particular output tubes, are hard to find that enable an amplifier to meet the original distortion specifications.
 They are often very expensive and sometimes don't last very long.

 Even Stereo Review came out of the closet about this, although cautiously.

 "It came as no surprise that all the amplifiers in this group were capable of delivering excellent performance in almost any home music system.
 And provided we kept all of them running within their power limits, we heard nothing that would incline us to prefer one over another.
 Although some people strongly feel otherwise, good amplifiers of comparable quality and power that are not being overdriven will sound very much alike under most conditions to most people.
 If amplifiers do sound much alike (and these did), then why bother comparing them?
-Because there is more to an audio component than it's perceived sound character.
+Because there is more to an audio component than the perceived sound character.
 There are differences in operational limits (maximum power output into various loads, for example), construction quality and finish, size, weight, price and features that can affect an amplifier's suitability for any particular installation."
+High

 Are Conventional Amplifiers the Answer?